alexn1/qforms/README.md

 # QForms
-Platform for building Web UI to databases
+Platform for building Web UI for databases